-- 1. A participant has a family emergency and is unable to come into the clinic to complete Visit 4 until Day 20 (3 days after the window has closed).
-Per section 5 of this manual (Study Procedures), an interim visit is conducted on Day 20 to make up certain missed procedures from Visit 4. - Why is this an interim visit?
-Visit 4 is considered a missed visit, as the visit window has closed.
-The visit on Day 20 is being conducted outside of the visit window that is, between when the Visit 4 window closed and when the Visit 5 window opens.
-The interim visit is assigned an interim visit code as new CRFs will be completed (Interim Visit Summary, Hematology, Local Labs, Specimen Storage, Anorectal Specimen Storage, Pelvic Specimen Storage; possibly others, per site consultation with the study management team). - 2.
-A participant completes Visit 6 as scheduled.
-Her Visit 7 visit window opens on August 15th, and she is scheduled to complete Visit 7 on August 16th.
+- 1. A participant has a family emergency and is unable to come into the clinic to complete his or her Visit 4 until Day 15.
+Per section 5 of this manual (Study Procedures), an interim visit may be conducted on Day 15 to make up certain missed Visit 4 procedures. - Why is this an interim visit?
+The Visit 4 is considered a missed visit, as the visit window has closed.
+The visit on Day 15 is being conducted outside of the visit window that is, between when the Visit 4 window closed and when the Visit 5 window opens.
+The interim visit is assigned an interim visit code as new CRFs will be completed (Interim Visit Summary and other applicable forms per site consultation with the study management team). - 2.
+A participant completes Visit 5 as scheduled.
+His or her Visit 6 visit window opens on August 15th, and s/he is scheduled to complete Visit 6 on August 16th.
 The participant reports to the clinic unexpectedly on August 15th to report new genital AE symptoms. - Why is this an interim visit?
-The participant is in the Visit 7 visit window, but site staff decide not to conduct Visit 7 visit procedures for this participant on August 15th (e.g., the participant already has

-- Visit 7 scheduled for the next day (on the target date) and has a history of reliably showing up for scheduled study visits, and/or there is limited staff time availability on August 15th).
+The participant is in the Visit 6 visit window, but site staff decide not to conduct Visit 6 visit procedures for this participant on August 15th (e.g., the participant already has Visit 6 scheduled for the next day (on the target date) and has a history of reliably showing up for scheduled study visits, and/or there is limited staff time availability on August 15th).
 An interim visit code is assigned as new CRFs will be completed (Interim Visit Summary, AE Log, possibly others). - 3.
-A participant completes all required evaluations for Visit 6 on the target day, August 15th.
-She returns to the site on August 18th and has a positive pregnancy test.
-Per section 7.5.2 of the protocol, Visit 8/Early Termination procedures are conducted as part of the August 18th interim visit. - Why is this an interim visit?
-On August 18th, a pregnancy test is done, representing new data collection, and the participant is being instructed by study staff to permanently discontinue use of the study drug, and Visit 8/Early Termination procedures are conducted.
-An interim visit code is assigned, as data collection is occurring between regularly scheduled study visits and outside of the visit windows.
-CRFs required at Visit 8 are completed, along with a new Pregnancy Test and Pregnancy Report and History. - 4.
-A participant completes Visit 6a on the target day.
-The next day, she calls the clinic to report a new mild genital symptom. - Why is this an interim visit?
+A participant completes Visit 6 on the target day.
+The next day, s/he calls the clinic to report a new mild genital symptom. - Why is this an interim visit?
 During the phone contact, the participant reported a new symptom which will result in completion of a new CRF (AE Log).
 Since new CRFs are completed (AE Log and Interim Visit Summary), an interim visit code is assigned.